 All dial gauges have digital displays incorporated.

 Gauges display ‘real time’ data during monitoring or setup.
-Ideal for steady state tuning with a brake type dyno! (only RPM displayed 'real time' in inertia mode)
+Ideal for steady state tuning with a brake type dyno! (only RPM is displayed 'real time' in Inertia mode)

 A ‘system in motion’ (“Run”) output is available that is active as long as the flywheel is rotating, or a function is used that may result in rotation.
 This can directly control a relay to operate safety control systems/warnings if required or for automatic fan controls etc.

-An ‘Auto Brake’ output is available that can directly operate a relay for an automatic brake (e.g. eddy current) for slowing the flywheel down if you wish, or an automatic cooling fan for cooling friction style brakes.
-The time it’s active for after a run is adjustable in the software.
+An ‘Auto Brake’ output is available that can directly operate a relay for an automatic brake for slowing the flywheel down if you wish, or an automatic cooling fan for cooling friction style brakes.
+The time it’s active for after a test Run is adjustable in the software.
 The output can alternatively be operated manually in the software and will be active for either a short time or continuously.

 A ‘user controlled’ output is available can directly operate a relay, it is manually turned on or off from the software and can be used for any general purpose function e.g. remotely turning on a cooling fan, pumps wheel clamps etc.

-Tools to work out the moment of inertia of your dyno system, calibrate non linear sensors, convert air:fuel ratios to Lambda and for analysing relationships between power / torque / RPM are incorporated.
+Tools to work out the moment of inertia of your dyno system, calibrate non linear sensors, convert air:fuel ratios to Lambda and for analysing relationships between Power / Torque / RPM are incorporated.

-Keyboard ‘shortcuts’ assist with easy operation and an inexpensive and commercially available wireless keyboard or even a remote ‘page turner’ (the device often seen used for PowerPoint presentations) can be used as a remote control that can start/stop runs, turn the gauges on/off and allow automatic file incrementing (no need to type in a new name).
+Keyboard ‘shortcuts’ assist with easy operation and an inexpensive and commercially available wireless keyboard or even a remote ‘page turner’ (the device often seen used for PowerPoint presentations) can be used as a remote control that can start/stop Runs, turn the gauges on/off and allow automatic file incrementing (no need to type in a new name).
 Very convenient if operating both the vehicle and the dyno single handedly.